-"end up in one of these automatic dispute systems that get you nowhere.”
+She also questions whether consumers will be able to quickly dispute and resolve inaccurate information or if their complaints will “end up in one of these automatic dispute systems that get you nowhere.”

 CoreLogic’s Tim Grace says that the company works hard to make sure the information is accurate.
 “As a company, we’ve been doing this for a long time and the accuracy of our data is our utmost concern.
 The majority of the public record data is double-keyed, to help ensure it is entered into the database as accurately as possible,” said Grace in an email.
 “The data is specific to the individuals reflected on the public record document.
 Personally identifiable consumer data beyond the name is compared to determine what data to display for a specific consumer report.”

 CoreLogic also places the burden partially on consumers to make sure their report is accurate.
 “A part of ensuring the report is accurate is having consumers review their report,” said Grace.
 “We encourage consumers to get their report, review it and dispute any information that is deemed inaccurate.
 CoreLogic Credco will reinvestigate each disputed item, and make corrections if necessary.
 Consumers can also provide a written statement to be included with their report, for example, if they disagree with the results of reinvestigation about the data.
 Additionally, consumers can place a security freeze on their file, which limits the ability of lenders to access the consumer’s report.”

 Consumers can dispute an item by contacting CoreLogic Credco at 877-532-8778, says Grace.
 “At CoreLogic, we take data accuracy and consumer advocacy very seriously.
 We will diligently uphold all of the consumer protection and fair credit reporting regulations to protect consumer interests.”